Ask toddle AI

 Variables

 Variables are a way to store temporary data that can change rapidly.
 Data stored in variables are only persisted while the page is visible.
-If you e.g. reload the window then all variables will be reset.
+For example, if you reload the window then all variables will be reset.
 Variables are the fastest way to store and retrieve data.
 This makes variables an ideal choice when you need high performance but you don't care about the data being persisted between uses.

 Creating variables